 NRI’s guide to selling property in India

 It often happens that Non-Resident Indians wish to buy and sell properties in India.
 It can be selling a parental property in a tier-3 city and buying new properties in metropolitan cities.
 Managing properties in India can at times be very tedious for NRIs, then be it management and repairs of the property or paying property taxes.
-In this blog, we would venture into the various aspects of selling a property by an NRI.
+In this blog, we will venture into the various aspects of selling a property by an NRI.

 If the property was inherited from an Indian resident, no special permission from the RBI is required; however, if it was inherited from someone who was not of Indian origin, the NRI must seek permission from the Central Bank.
 Income from property transfers is taxed as Capital Gains, while rental income from letting out the property is taxed as Income from House Property.
 The difference between the sales price and the indexed cost of purchase is used to calculate the capital gain.